 What does a meeting with the Title IX Coordinators look like?

 At least one of the Title IX Coordinators will have an intake meeting with the complainant.
 In this meeting, the complainant will learn about their rights, options, and resources available to them.
-A No Contact Order will be put in place if both the complainant and respondent are students.
+A No Contact Order may be put in place if both the Complainant and Respondent are members of the UM community.
 The meetings will be private and the purpose will be to collect evidence and information about the incident.
 Evidence and information that will be collected include, but not limited to text messages, social media posts, personal statements, and police reports (if any).
 Respondents and complainants are encouraged not to delete any messages or posts after the incident occurs.
-All meetings with Title IX personnel concerning the event will be recorded for accuracy of information and documentation.
+All meetings with Title IX personnel concerning the event will be recorded for the accuracy of information and documentation.

-What happens if I withdraw from the university during a Title IX investigation?
+What happens if I withdraw or resign from the university during a Title IX investigation?

 How long does a Title IX investigation take?

 A Title IX investigation takes time.
 Many schedules have to be weaved together.
-It is the responsibility of the Title IX investigators to ensure a thorough and fair process.
+It is the responsibility of the Title IX investigators to ensure a prompt, thorough, and fair process.
 However, the investigators try to move through the process at a reasonable pace.

 Do I have the right to appeal the decision of a Title IX investigation?

 Yes.
-If you disagree with the outcome of the Title IX investigation, you will have five (5) days to appeal the decision to the Vice-President for Enrollment & Student Affairs.
+If you disagree with the outcome of the determination made by the Title IX Hearing Panel, you will have five (5) days to appeal the decision to the appropriate Appellate Officer.